woutervantol/scriptie2/README.md

 Models are trained using alice_search.slurm which runs tune_search.py with varying arguments.

+The predictions of the models are calculated in make_predictions.py

-Plots are generated using the plots.ipynb notebook.
+The predictions are needed to make plots, which are generated using the plots.ipynb notebook.